-- Are 45 years of age or older. - Are overweight. - Have a family history of Type 2 diabetes. - Are physically active less than three times per week, or - Have been diagnosed with gestational diabetes during pregnancy, or - Gave birth to a baby weighing more than 9 pounds.
+- Are 45 years of age or older.

+- Are overweight.

+- Have a family history of Type 2 diabetes.

+- Are physically active less than three times per week, or - Have been diagnosed with gestational diabetes during pregnancy, or - Gave birth to a baby weighing more than 9 pounds.

-"The complications from Type 2 diabetes are serious and can include heart attacks, stokes, blindness, kidney failure, and the amputation of toes, feet or legs," said Barbara McMillion, RN, Director of Nursing for the Florida Department of Health in Santa Rosa County.
+"The complications from Type 2 diabetes are serious and can include heart attacks, stokes, blindness, kidney failure, and the amputation of toes, feet or legs," said McMillion.
 "Small changes can make a big difference.
 This program can help those with prediabetes make the lasting changes they need to prevent diabetes and its complications and improve their quality of life."